Share:

 “Gone, gone, gone beyond—completely gone beyond—Enlightenment, all accomplished.”

-The Heart Sūtra is one of the most treasured scriptures in Mahāyāna Buddhism—brief yet profound, simple yet limitless.
+The Heart Sūtra is one of the most treasured scriptures in Mahāyāna Buddhism, offering profound insight into emptiness, wisdom, and freedom from suffering.
 For centuries, its verses have guided practitioners to realise the nature of emptiness and to see reality as it truly is.

 Whether you are new to Buddhist practice or a seasoned practitioner, this session offers a rare opportunity to: